liquidprompt/liquidprompt/docs/functions/internal.rst

    Shorten the path of the current working directory if the path is longer than :attr:`LP_PATH_LENGTH`.
 Show as much of the current working directory path as possible.
 If shortened display a leading mark, such as ellipses, to indicate that part is missing.
-Show at least :attr:`LP_PATH_KEEP` leading dirs and current directory.
+Show at least :attr:`LP_PATH_KEEP` leading directories and current directory.

    .. versionchanged:: 2.0
       Renamed from ``_lp_shorten_path``.